Julie Hamill: "Moz Army"

 Hamill founded the "Moz Army" online community, the popularity of which led to an annual "MozArmy Meet" being established by her in 2013.
 The Manchester Evening News has described this event as "one of the biggest fan gatherings of its kind in the world."

 The Rock and Roll Book Club

-The Rock n Roll Book Club invites authors of music books to talk about and celebrate their work at the Dublin Castle music venue in Camden, London.
+The Rock n Roll Book Club, established by Hamill in 2017, invites authors of music books to talk about and celebrate their work at the Dublin Castle music venue in Camden, London.
 Each event includes an on-stage interview, book signing and DJ set.